robinhood/faust/docs/userguide/agents.rst

 .. topic:: Partitioning

     When an agent reads from a topic, the stream is partitioned based on the key of the message.
-For example, the stream could have keys that are account ids, and values that are high scores, and then partitioning means that any message with the same account_id key will always be delivered to the same agent instance.
+For example, the stream could have keys that are account ids, and values that are high scores, then partitioning decide that any message with the same account id as key, is delivered to the same agent instance.

     Sometimes you'll have to repartition the stream, to ensure you are receiving the right portion of the data.
 See :ref:`guide-streams` for more information on the :meth:`Stream.group_by() <faust.Stream.group_by>`
     method.

-Here's a more complete example of an app with an agent that adds numbers:
+Here's a complete example of an app, having an agent that adds numbers:

 .. sourcecode:: python